AgnostiqHQ/covalent/doc/source/webapp_ui/dashboard/dispatch_list.rst

 Ended
     The local time when a dispatch ended (completed or failed).
 A dash is displayed while the dispatch is Running.
 Status
     The status of a dispatch.
-The four possible statuses are:
+The seven possible statuses are:

     Pending
         Not yet running due to scheduling or resource availability.